survivejs/webpack-book/manuscript/building/01_source_maps.md

 * *source-map-loader* can come in handy if your dependencies provide source maps.
 * Enabling source maps for styling requires additional effort.
 You have to enable `sourceMap` option per styling related loader you are using.

-In the next chapter, you learn to split bundles and separate the current bundle into application and vendor bundles that may both be cached.
+In the next chapter, you learn to split bundles and separate the current bundle into application and vendor bundles.